-If you are suffering from destructive side effects after taking Zantac or another ranitidine product, please contact the Zantac lawyers at Davis, Saperstein & Salomon, P.C. right away.
+If you are suffering from destructive side effects after taking Zantac or another ranitidine product, please contact the best lawyers for Zantac lawsuits at Davis, Saperstein & Salomon, P.C. right away.
 Our drug injury lawyers have the depth of experience you need to pursue justice and maximum compensation for your case.

 Over the past three decades, our firm has served over 30,000 clients, and we’ve helped them recover more than $500 million for their injuries.
 These high-value case results and testimonials from our past clients show that we have the in-depth knowledge, commitment, and resources to help you get the best outcome possible for your case.

 With Davis, Saperstein & Salomon, P.C., you can have peace of mind that we’ll do all we can to help you fight for your rights and hold drugmakers accountable.
 If you suspect Zantac harmed you, get the tools you need to make the best choice for you and your family.
-Contact our product liability lawyers today by calling us or contacting us online to set up your free consultation.
+Contact our Zantac attorney today by calling us or contacting us online to set up your free consultation.

 Zantac lawsuits are being filed because many batches of the drug were found to contain high levels of N-Nitrosodimethylamine (NDMA), which is a known carcinogen.